PostHog/posthog.com/contents/blog/testing-in-production.md

 Testing in production includes techniques like:

-- **Usage tracking:** understanding how users are using a product with analytics, session replays, A/B testing.
+- **Usage tracking:** Understanding how users are using a product with analytics, session replays, A/B testing.

-- **Feedback and [surveys](/docs/surveys/manual):** understanding how users are experiencing a product through qualitative feedback.
+- **Feedback and [surveys](/docs/surveys/manual):** Understanding how users are experiencing a product through qualitative feedback.

-- **Monitoring:** tracking app, query and site performance, error rate, and logs.
+- **Monitoring:** Tracking app, query and site performance, error rate, and logs.

-- **Load, spike, soak testing:** checking code for issues and performance when under a high volume or stressful load.
+- **Load, spike, soak testing:** Checking code for issues and performance when under a high volume or stressful load.

-- **Shadowing, mirroring, dark launch:** evaluating new code with mock production data, rather than synthetic data.
+- **Shadowing, mirroring, dark launch:** Evaluating new code with mock production data, rather than synthetic data.

-- **Integration testing:** checking services, features, and infrastructure work together.
+- **Integration testing:** Checking services, features, and infrastructure work together.

-- **Alerts:** notifying relevant team members when issues and errors occur.
+- **Alerts:** Notifying relevant team members when issues and errors occur.

-### When should you not test in production?
+### When should you _not_ test in production?

 Testing in production comes with risks.
 Tests fail and failures in production can cause issues for real users if you aren’t careful.
 Because of this, testing in production’s practicality depends on:

-- the size of the business
+- the size of the business.
-- the potential negative impact of the change
+- the potential negative impact of the change.
-- the speed to identify and resolve issues
+- the speed to identify and resolve issues.

 For example, testing a UI change to a small web consumer web app with feature flags is likely safe to do in production.
 The impact is small and any issues get mitigated quickly.
 Testing an algorithm update on a massive, automated financial trading product with slow deployments is better to do away from production.